Mikael-Braun/CyberSecurity/HackThisSite/README.md

-# HackThisSite — Web Security Training Platform
+# HackThisSite Web Security Training Platform

-**Website:** https://www.hackthissite.org — a long‑running platform providing realistic and educational web security missions and exercises.
+**Website:** https://cryptohack.org a free platform focused on teaching cryptography through hands-on Capture The Flag (CTF) challenges.

 > ⚠️ **Legal & Ethical Notice**
-> HackThisSite (HTS) exists to teach web security in a controlled, legal environment.
-Do **not** use techniques learned here to attack systems without explicit authorization.
-Always practice in isolated lab environments or on authorized test targets.
+> CryptoHack is an educational environment.
+Do not use the skills learned here to attack systems without explicit authorization.
+Always practice in controlled labs and follow responsible disclosure practices.
 ---

 ## Table of Contents